Estimating Interpretable Heterogeneous Treatment Effect with Causal Subgroup Discovery in Survival Outcomes: Introduction

 \section{Introduction}

 Estimating heterogeneous treatment effects (HTE) has gained significant attention in healthcare research, as it captures variations in treatment efficacy between individuals or subgroups exposed to the same treatment.
-In particular, there is increasing interest in estimating HTE for survival outcomes, which provides a deeper understanding of treatment heterogeneity in disease progression and helps to develop targeted therapeutic strategies tailored to patient-specific characteristics.
+In particular, there is increasing interest in estimating HTE for survival outcomes, which provides a deeper understanding of treatment heterogeneity in disease progression and helps to develop targeted therapeutic strategies tailored to patients with specific characteristics.